beccauwu/snake/README.md

 <h3 id="methods">3.1.
 Methodology and Results</h3>

 All of the pages have been thoroughly tested by individuals as well as using software such as ARC and Lighthouse.
 The user feedback has been positive, without any major suggestions for improvement.
 Both softwares showed some issues, which have been solved as well as they possibly could have been using the already existing site framework.
-Both the CSS and HTML have been passed through the W3C validation service without errors.
+The CSS and HTML have been passed through the W3C validation service, and the JavaScript has been passed through JSHint without errors.

-![HTML validation without errors][html-validation]
-![CSS validation without errors][css-validation]
 ![Lighthouse results][lighthouse]

 <h3 id="issues">3.2.
 Issues During Testing</h3>

-![Contrast ratio flag][contrast-ratio]

-* Both ARC and Lighthouse flagged the contrast ratio of the logo text compared to the background as being too low, which I believe to be a false positive.
-After multiple-user testing, the conclusion has consistently been that it is fully readable.
-The pages have been put through multiple different colour blindness filters where the text has also been fully readable on each of them.
-Further evidence of a false positive is that neither of these extensions flag the text on the index page hero photo, where logically the contrast ratio should be registered as lower due to the opaque background.
-I believe the testing fully disregards the header background colour and instead tests the logo text against the background photo on the index page, which is behind the header and therefore doesn't affect the readability of the text whatsoever.

-* The contrast ratios of some of the smaller sized texts, particularly the ones using the red variable colour, were flagged which was quite understandable as the text was quite thin and in some cases probably would be difficult to read.
-This was solved by either increasing the font size or the font weight, stopping them from being flagged.

-* In the early stages of development, the pages containing images were flagged for using uncompressed image files, this was solved by compressing the files and converting them to webp which substantially imroved the performance scores of the site - going from around 80 to 100.
-Most of the jpeg and png-files were converted excluding the png files which had a transparent background as webp as a format does not support it and instead creates files which don't look great.
-A perfect example of this would be the WhatsApp QR-code, for which if converted to webp it would become a much momre difficult and time consuming task to add a border radius to the white background, which now is done by instead of the image file having the backgrund, placing it behind the image through the stylesheet.
+* Both ARC and Lighthouse flagged the contrast ratio of the red text on the dark background in various places.
+This has been combatted by increasing the font size and weight where needed.
+It is still being flagged but is fully readable through various colour blindness filters.
+Multiple-user testing has also not yielded any negative reviews on this.

 <h2 id="bugs">4.
 Bugs</h2>